 Plan a stopover on the way

 For those really long haul flights, planning a stopover on the way is a great way to deal with jet lag.
-Airports across the world are equip with restaurants, showers and even swimming pools which can aid you in your quest to conquer jet lag.
+Airports across the world are equipped with restaurants, showers and even swimming pools which can aid you in your quest to conquer jet lag.

 Even if you stopover just to grab a quick non-disrupted nap, you’ll feel the benefits by the time you reach your destination.